-- It is important to use fruits that are just ripe, not too ripe nor unripe.
-Hull them and cut them into smaller pieces if you wish for a smoother, jam-like filling or add them in whole or halves if you wish your filling to be chunky with strawberries.
+- It is important to use ripe strawberries, not too ripe nor unripe.
+Hull them and cut them into smaller pieces if you wish for smaller chunks of strawberries in your filling.

 - I use plain white sugar.
-It is not necessary for castor/granulated sugar as it is going to be cooked over heat and will get melted anyway, so either is fine.
+It is not necessary for castor/granulated sugar or powdered sugar as it is going to be cooked over heat and will get melted anyway, so either is fine.

 - The main purpose of cornstarch in this recipe is to thicken the filling mixture.
 Once the fruits and sugar are put on heat, there will be quite a bit of liquid released in the pan.
 To cook the mixture until the liquid dries out would result in overcooked fruits and overly thick filling.